fire1ce/3os.org/docs/development/docker/ssh-to-docker-container.md

 ---
-title: SSH to Docker Container
 description: How to SSH to docker container with container name or id
 ---

+# SSH to Docker Container

 `mysqldb` is an example name of a container.
 You can use the _CONTAINER ID_ like `439c1bdc0ff2`